Barr body: Role in cancer

 The X chromosome encodes several tumour suppressor genes and oncogenes, thus incorrect dosage compensation may contribute to cancer development through their reactivation or silencing.
 This could be achieved through poor epigenetic regulation of the Xi – it has been observed in several cancer types (medulloblastoma, glioblastoma, breast cancer, and acute myeloid leukemia) that the Xi accumulates more mutations than the autosomes.

 Reactivation of a Barr body is possible, and has been observed in breast and ovarian cancer cells.
 One study showed that the frequency of Barr bodies in breast carcinoma was significantly lower than in healthy controls, indicating reactivation of previously inactivated X chromosomes.
 In breast cancer cell lines, a loss of the repressive histone mark H3K27me3 was observed on the inactive X chromosome, disrupting its silenced state and leading to the expression of genes that are typically repressed.
 This includes the bi-allelic expression of X-linked genes such as TBL1X and HDAC8, which may alter key pathways of transcriptional regulation, contributing to cancer pathogenesis.

 It is more widely accepted that the loss of the Barr body in female cancers is the result of the duplication of the active X chromosome through mitotic error.
 In any case, it is likely the abnormal over-expression of these X-linked genes that may contribute to tumour progression and cancer development.

-Uses

-Barr bodies in ancient samples: observation and relevance in gender identification of extinct species

-Barr bodies are condensed, inactive X chromosomes found in the somatic cells of female mammals.
-Their detection in ancient samples provides a powerful tool for gender identification in extinct species, offering insights into population dynamics, biology, and evolution.

-In forensic science, gender determination can be determined by analyzing Barr bodies in dental pulp.
-Teeth are durable in the human body and is commonly used in forensics because of its characteristic of being less vulnerable to contamination by external DNA and its abundance in the body.
-The presence of Barr bodies in dental pulp can be examined using histopathological and cytopathological techniques, where mean Barr body count is more in females than in male samples.
-While the presence of Barr bodies is indicative of female sex, their absence is not sufficient to confirm male sex due to the possibility of chromosomal abnormalities or variations.

-Recent advancements in histological and genomic techniques have made it possible to observe Barr bodies in ancient remains, including fossilized bones and tissues: